UnownPlain/anthelion/CONTRIBUTING.md

 ### An unversioned installer is analyzed repeatedly

-Add state based on an `etag`, content hash, `last-modified`, release tag, or another token that changes with the installer.
+If a response header or other lightweight source provides the version, use a script shard to read it.
+Otherwise, add state based on an `etag`, content hash, `last-modified`, release tag, or another token that changes with the installer.
 Set `replace` separately only when the previous latest manifest version must be removed.

 ### The JSON format is not expressive enough